Theodore Dreiser: Personal life

-Dreiser's appearance and personality were described by Edgar Lee Masters in a poem, Theodore Dreiser: A Portrait, published in The New York Review of Books.
+Dreiser's appearance and personality were described by Edgar Lee Masters in a poem, Theodore Dreiser: A Portrait, published in The New York Times Review of Books.

 While working as a newspaperman in St. Louis, Dreiser met schoolteacher Sara Osborne White.
 They became engaged in 1893 and married on December 28, 1898.
 They separated in 1909, partly due to Dreiser's infatuation with Thelma Cudlipp, the teenage daughter of a colleague, but were never formally divorced.

 In 1913, he began a romantic relationship with the actress and painter Kyra Markham.
-In 1919, Dreiser met his cousin Helen Patges Richardson (1894-1955) with whom he began an affair.
+In 1919, Dreiser met his cousin Helen Patges Richardson (1894–1955) with whom he began an affair.
 Through the following decades, she remained the constant woman in his life, even through many more temporary love affairs (such as one with his secretary Clara Jaeger in the 1930s).
 Helen tolerated Dreiser's affairs, and they remained together until his death.
 Dreiser and Helen married on June 13, 1944, his first wife Sara having died in 1942.

 Dreiser planned to return from his first European vacation on the Titanic, but was talked out of it by an English publisher who recommended he board a cheaper ship.